Outlander (TV series): Casting

 In June 2015, the series cast Andrew Gower as the Jacobite pretender Prince Charles Edward Stuart; Robert Cavanah as Jamie's Scottish cousin Jared, a wine merchant and Jacobite living in Paris; Margaux Châtelier as Annalise de Marillac, Jamie's French ex-lover; and Laurence Dobiesz as Alex Randall, Black Jack's younger–and gentler–brother.
 Other cast added for season 2 include Romann Berrux as the French pickpocket Fergus, Rosie Day as the baronet's daughter Mary Hawkins, Stanley Weber as Le Comte St. Germain, Dominique Pinon as healer Master Raymond, Marc Duret as French Minister of Finance Joseph Duverney, Frances de la Tour as Mother Hildegarde, and Audrey Brisson as Sister Angelique.
-In July 2015, Lionel Lingelser was cast as King Louis XV of France.
+In July 2015, Lionel Lingelser was cast as King Louis XV.
 Moore revealed in June 2015 that Verbeek would be returning in the role of Geillis.
 Richard Rankin was cast as Roger Wakefield in December 2015, while Sophie Skelton was chosen to portray Brianna Randall, Claire and Jamie's daughter, in January 2016.

 In August 2016, Starz announced that David Berry had been cast as Lord John William Grey for season three.
 In September, Wil Johnson was cast as Joe Abernathy and John Bell as "Young Ian" Fraser Murray.
 In October, César Domboy was cast as an adult Fergus and Lauren Lyle as Laoghaire's daughter Marsali MacKimmie.
 Hannah James and Tanya Reynolds were cast as sisters Geneva and Isobel Dunsany in November 2016.

 In October 2017, two season four roles were announced.
 Maria Doyle Kennedy was cast as Jamie's aunt, Jocasta and Ed Speleers as Stephen Bonnet, an Irish pirate and smuggler.
 The casting of Colin McFarlane as Jocasta's slave butler Ulysses was announced in January 2018.
 The Cherokee and Mohawk people in seasons four and five were portrayed by members of First Nations from Canada who traveled to Scotland for the filming.